-Despite archaeologists best efforts, the underlying dynamics that caused of this transitory period are not entirely known.
-In fact, the mechanisms that led to the agricultural revolution are likely both multifaceted [3] and region specific but, environmental stress is theorized to have played a significant role in the evolution of cooperative behaviour [4].
+Despite archaeologists best efforts, the underlying dynamics that caused this transitory period are not entirely known.
+In fact, the mechanisms that led to the agricultural revolution are likely both multifaceted [3] and region-specific but, environmental stress is theorized to have played a significant role in the evolution of cooperative behaviour [4].

 Agent-Based Models (ABMs) are often used to investigate emergent complex social phenomena and resource availability, as a function of environmental stress, on emergent cooperativebehaviour [5]-[7].
-Also, ABMs are frequently used to study the emergence of social stratification in ancient societies [2], [8].
-However, research combining these topics is scarce meaning the impact of environmental stress on cooperativebehaviour in socially stratified societies remains unknown.
+Also, ABMs are frequently used to study the emergence of social stratification (the grouping of people based on socioeconomic factors such as wealth, race and social status) in ancient societies [2], [8].
+However, research combining these topics is scarce meaning the impact of environmental stress on cooperative-behaviour in socially stratified societies remains unknown.
 We address whether environmental stress (resource scarceness) positively impacts resource sharing (altruism) in socially stratified societies.
 We used an ABM called NeoCOOP, with artificial evolution as an adaptive mechanism to simulate emergent altruistic and selfish behaviour in Neolithic-inspired households.
 Our experiments examine agent resource trading preferences under varying degrees of environmental stress.
 This is supplemented by experiments using agent populations initialized to prefer selfish or altruistic behaviour.

-Based on the findings of Ember et al. [9]'s study of the resource sharing behaviours of societies in the Standard Cross-Cultural Sample, we hypothesize that environmental stress duration positively impacts agent resource trading preferences with longer periods of stress resulting in more altruistic behaviour in comparison to shorter, more frequent, periods of stress.
+Based on the findings of Ember et al.'s study of the resource sharing behaviours of societies in the Standard Cross-Cultural Sample [9], we hypothesize that environmental stress duration positively impacts agent resource trading preferences with longer periods of stress resulting in more altruistic behaviour in comparison to shorter, more frequent, periods of stress.
 We further hypothesize that clear evidence of social stratification will be present with agents exhibiting altruistic behaviour towards their peers and selfish behaviour towards their subordinates.